afterpay/sdk-android/docs/ui-components/price-breakdown.md

 </details>

-The price breakdown component displays information about Afterpay instalments and handles a number of common configurations.
+The price breakdown component displays information about Afterpay installments and handles a number of common configurations.

-A total payment amount (represented as a `BigDecimal`) must be programatically set on the component to display Afterpay instalment information.
+A total payment amount (represented as a `BigDecimal`) must be programatically set on the component to display Afterpay installment information.

 ```kotlin
 val totalAmount: BigDecimal = getTotalAmount()